 - A: ally

 An ally is someone who identifies as heterosexual (also known as straight) but supports the LGBTQAAI community.

 The LGBTQ community

-There are many spaces for LGBTQ people where you can find support and make friends.
-Each city has different groups, centers, parties, and even LGBTQ businesses.
+There are many places for LGBTQ people to find support and make friends.
+Each city has groups, centers, parties, and even LGBTQ businesses.
 LGBTQ centers have resources and organize trans groups and events.

 For young people